The signs of emotional abuse in a toxic relationship

 A. Acknowledging the abuse and seeking help

-The first step towards recovery from emotional abuse is acknowledging the abuse and its impact on your life.
+The first step towards recovery is acknowledging the abuse and its impact on your life.

 Recognizing the signs of emotional abuse and understanding that you are not at fault.
-This understanding can be crucial in breaking the cycle of abuse.
+This understanding can be crucial to breaking the cycle of abuse.

 Seeking help from trusted friends, family members, or a mental health professional can provide the necessary support and guidance on the journey to recovery.